Pressurized Mating Adapter: PMA-3

 PMA-3 was brought to the ISS by STS-92 in October 2000, mounted on a Spacelab pallet.
-It was initially attached to the nadir (bottom, or Earth-facing) hatch of Unity.
+It was initially attached to the nadir (Earth-facing) berth of Unity.
 About six weeks later, when STS-97 delivered the P6 solar array truss structure, Endeavour docked at PMA-3.
 When STS-98 moved PMA-2 from Unity to Destiny via the Z1 truss in February 2001, Atlantis was docked at PMA-3.
 For the remainder of the shuttle's operation, PMA-3 was not used for shuttle dockings.
-PMA-3 was moved in March 2001 to Unity's port hatch by the crew of STS-102 to make room for the docking of a Multi-Purpose Logistics Module (MPLM).
+PMA-3 was moved in March 2001 to Unity's port berth by the crew of STS-102 to make room for the docking of the Multi-Purpose Logistics Module (MPLM).

-On August 30, 2007, PMA-3 was returned to the nadir port of Unity to make room for the temporary docking of the new Harmony (Node 2) module that was delivered by STS-120.
+On August 30, 2007, PMA-3 was returned to the nadir port of Unity to make room for the temporary docking of the Harmony (Node 2) module that was delivered by STS-120.
 Harmony was transferred to the forward port of Destiny, while PMA-3 was moved back to the port berthing mechanism of Unity on August 7, 2009, to accommodate reconfiguration of the Unity port bulkhead by crew members in a pressurized environment.
-On January 25, 2010, PMA-3 was moved from the port berthing mechanism of Unity to the zenith (space-facing) port of Harmony to make room for the new Tranquility (Node 3) module which was added to the station during STS-130.
+On January 25, 2010, PMA-3 was moved from the port berthing mechanism of Unity to the zenith (space-facing) port of Harmony to make room for the Tranquility (Node 3) module which was added to the station during STS-130.
 After activation of Tranquility, PMA-3 was moved again on February 16, 2010, to the port location on Tranquility where the Cupola observatory module had been docked for launch.

-PMA-3 was robotically removed from Tranquility on March 26, 2017, and attached to Harmony after being prepared during a successful spacewalk on March 24, 2017.
+PMA-3 was robotically removed from Tranquility on March 26, 2017, and again attached to the zenith berth of Harmony after being prepared during a successful spacewalk on March 24, 2017.
 A second spacewalk was conducted on March 30, 2017, to finalize the PMA-3 cable connections on Harmony.
 PMA-3 received International Docking Adapter-3 in August 2019.